ameliacode/Thesis_review/2020_04_10/Thesis Review #1.md

 ## Quick summary

-This paper suggests efficient way and improved method of CIP(Constrained Interpolated profile), reducing unnecessary coordinates in calculating interpolation between particles.
+This paper suggests efficient way and improved method of CIP(Constrained Interpolated profile) by reducing unnecessary coordinates in calculating interpolation between particles.

 ## Concept